 We proudly support our community through a continuing commitment to local causes.
-Each quarter a different local organization is selected to receive a portion of sales from the Outlet by Consignment Originals.
+Each quarter a different local organization is selected to receive a portion of sales from all Consignment Originals locations.

 AIM for a BETTER tomorrow - Our goal is to connect with donors and artists who want to support our mission, which is also to provide art & music programs for existing nonprofit organizations that are educational, therapeutic or just fun, to support their mission and enrich the community.